josdejong/mathjs/misc/how_to_publish.md

     jam publish

 No need to publish for bower: The library is already published because of the new version tag.
+There is also no need to publish a component(1) build, because component(1) uses GitHub as it's registry.

-Pubish at http://jspkg.com: go to the website, select the github project, select the new version and press the button.
+Publish at http://jspkg.com: go to the website, select the github project, select the new version and press the button.

 Publish at cdnjs: add the new version of the library, then do a pull request